About Me

 In that time, as well, Paper Leaf grew – in many ways.
 We grew out of the house we started in, to a tiny office in the Garneau neighbourhood in Edmonton, to an office downtown, to our third office in 2018, to fully remote again during COVID (and we stayed that way).
 We grew from two people up to 32 at the time of my exit.
 We grew from $40k in annual revenues to $4M.
 Our processes grew from a straight-up dumpster fire to systems capable of delivering highly complex, expensive, and risk-laden projects.
 We won multiple awards from various organizations – and we went from basic graphic design projects to tackling six-figure enterprise-grade web applications and mobile apps.
 We almost got acquired; I backed out on closing day and left millions on the table when the terms changed.
 Then, as mentioned, we actually did get acquired.
 So, I’ve navigated a failed acquisition, a successful acquisition, and an exit as well.

 And all these parts of running a business I’ve learned about?
 It’s my time to give back.
-As a business advisor and coach, I help entrepreneurs solve the same challenges I’ve faced – from dialing in operations, to scaling, to managing finances and building a long-term strategy.
-Whether through consulting services, one-on-one coaching, the in-depth posts on this site, or conference & event speaking engagements, my goal is to help you build a more profitable, less stressful business – and life.
+As an agency consultant and advisor, I help entrepreneurs solve the same challenges I’ve faced – from dialing in operations, to scaling, to managing finances and building a long-term strategy.
+Whether through agency consulting services, one-on-one coaching, the in-depth posts on this site, or conference & event speaking engagements, my goal is to help you build a more profitable, less stressful business – and life.

 Highlighted Articles